- If your Internet Protocol settings are not set accordingly, this could lead to issues like the No Internet secured error.

-Solution 10 – Enable Use random addresses for this network feature
+10. Enable the Use random addresses for this network feature

 - Open the Settings app and navigate to Network & Internet section.

-- In Random hardware addresses section be sure to check Use random addresses for this network.
+- In the Random hardware addresses section be sure to check the Use random addresses for this network.

 If you think we’ve missed some other helpful procedures, let us know in the comments.

 It means that your IP settings are not set in a way that would allow Internet access, even if connected to a WiFi network.